JoJo's Bizarre Adventure: Stone Ocean: Plot

 Set in 2011 in the United States, Jolyne Cujoh is sentenced to 15 years in prison after being involved in a car accident and framed for the vehicular manslaughter of a pedestrian.
-She is imprisoned at Green Dolphin Street Prison near Port St. Lucie, Florida, nicknamed the "Aquarium."
-Her father, Jotaro Kujo, gives her a pendant that causes a mysterious power to awaken inside of her.
-Following a series of inexplicable events, Jotaro informs his daughter that a disciple of Dio, named Pucci, framed her so that he could kill her in prison, and attempts to break her out.
-Following a confrontation against Pucci, Jotaro's memories and Stand are stolen, putting him in a medically unresponsive state.
-With Jolyne’s new resolve of wanting to save her father, she swears to find the culprit hiding within the prison.
-She then manages to escape and fights off three of Dio's sons on the way to Cape Canaveral.
-At Cape Canaveral, Pucci follows the instructions to achieve Heaven in Dio's diary and evolves his stand Whitesnake into C-Moon, with the ability to control gravity, and ultimately Made in Heaven, which accelerates time until the universe ends and gets recreated.
-He is then killed by Emporio, resulting in another universal reset, with only Emporio surviving and the rest of the cast reborn as alternate versions.
+She is imprisoned at Green Dolphin Street Prison near Port St. Lucie, Florida, nicknamed the "Aquarium".
+Her father, Jotaro Kujo, gives her a pendant that causes her to awaken a Stand.
+Following a series of inexplicable events, Jotaro informs his daughter that a disciple of Dio framed her in order to kill her in prison.
+Jotaro attempts to break her out, but the frame-up is revealed to be a trap for Jotaro; following a confrontation against a Stand named Whitesnake, Jotaro's memories and Stand are stolen, putting him in a medically unresponsive state.

+With Jolyne's new resolve of wanting to save her father, she swears to find the culprit hiding within the prison.
+Jolyne assembles a gang of fellow inmates, including Narciso Anasui, a convicted murderer; Ermes Costello, who wants to locate her sister's killer at Green Dolphin Street; and Weather Report, an amnesiac inmate.
+The gang also includes Emporio Alnino, a boy born within the prison whose mother was killed, and Foo Fighters, a sentient colony of plankton possessing a dead inmate.
+Jolyne recovers Jotaro's Stand and memories, and discovers that Whitesnake's user is the prison chaplain, Enrico Pucci; she manages to escape in pursuit of him.